Gorodev-lab/denuncia-popular/SESSION_BRIEF_2025_11_26.md

 - **Deployment**: Initiated Vercel deployment process (connected to GitHub).

 ### 2. Feature: Focus Group Tools
-- **Supabase Integration**: Installed `@supabase/supabase-js` and configured the client.
+- **Supabase Integration**: Installed `@supabase/supabase-js`, configured the client, and set up the database.
-- **Feedback Widget**: Implemented a floating "Feedback" button (bottom-left) for focus group users to report bugs or suggestions directly.
+- **Feedback Widget**: Implemented a floating "Feedback" button connected to the live Supabase database.
-- **Database Schema**: Prepared `supabase_schema.sql` to create the necessary tables in Supabase.
+- **Database Schema**: Created the `feedback` table with proper RLS policies.

 ### 3. Feature: Map & Geolocation (Free/Open Source)
 - **Nominatim Integration**: Replaced paid/API-key-dependent geocoding with OpenStreetMap's **Nominatim** service.
 - **Search Functionality**: Added a search bar to the map step to find addresses manually.
-- **Reverse Geocoding**: Clicking the map now fetches the address using free open-source tools.
+- **Manual Override**: Added a "Manual Mode" to allow users to type/edit the address directly if the auto-detection is inaccurate.
-- **UI Improvements**: Updated the map interface to accommodate the new search controls.
+- **UI Improvements**: Updated the map interface to accommodate the new search and edit controls.

 ### 4. Feature: Professional PDF Export
 - **PDF Generation**: Integrated `jspdf` library.